ubsingh9/Identify-the-dance-form/README.md

 The eight categories of Indian classical dance are as follows:

--Manipuri
--Bharatanatyam
--Odissi
--Kathakali
--Kathak
--Sattriya
--Kuchipudi
--Mohiniyattam
+- Manipuri
+- Bharatanatyam
+- Odissi
+- Kathakali
+- Kathak

-- George Washington
+- Sattriya
-- John Adams
+- Kuchipudi
-- Thomas Jefferson
+- Mohiniyattam